The significance of a Phygital model to achieve last mile insurance penetration

-India, with its vast population and diverse cultural and geographical backgrounds, faces significant challenges when it comes to insurance penetration.
+India, with its vast population and diverse cultural and geographical backgrounds, faces significant challenges when it comes to insurance penetration or the Phygital model.
 Despite the government’s efforts to extend insurance coverage to remote areas, there are still large gaps in access to insurance.
 According to a report by the Insurance Regulatory and Development Authority of India (IRDAI), the penetration of life insurance in India was only 4.2% in 2022, while the non-life insurance penetration was even lower at 1%.
 This lack of coverage leaves millions of Indians vulnerable to financial risks and uncertainty.

 However, there is a growing trend in the insurance industry that is addressing this issue – the phygital model.
 The term “phygital” is derived from the combination of “physical” and “digital.”
 The phygital model combines the convenience of digital platforms with the personal touch of physical interactions to create a hybrid experience for customers.
 By leveraging technology and physical infrastructure, insurers can provide insurance coverage to even the most remote areas of the country.

 The phygital model is significant for insurance penetration in India because it overcomes the challenges posed by traditional insurance models.
 In the past, insurers relied solely on agents and branch networks to sell their products.
 However, this approach had limitations in terms of reach and accessibility.
 The cost of setting up branches and training agents in remote areas was often too high, making it difficult to extend insurance coverage to these areas.
 Additionally, customers in remote areas had limited access to physical offices, making it challenging to purchase insurance or seek assistance.